New Hampshire Public Television

 Habitat

-The American toad can be found in areas with lots of moisture and plenty of insects.
-It is often found in parks, yards, farmland, prairies, mountain areas and forests.
+American ToadThe American toad is found in areas with lots of moisture and plenty of insects.
+It is often found in parks, yards, farmland, prairies, mountain areas, and forests.

 Diet

 The American toad uses its tongue to snap up insects.
-It may also eat spiders, earthworms, slugs and other invertebrates.
+It may also eat spiders, earthworms, slugs, and other invertebrates.

 Life Cycle

 American ToadThe American toad mates from March to July, depending on the latitude.
-Males will go to shallow breeding ponds and call out to attract females with a distinctive high-pitched musical trill that can last for up to 30 seconds.
+Males go to shallow breeding ponds and call out to attract females with a distinctive high-pitched musical trill that can last for up to 30 seconds.
 When the female arrives at the breeding pond, the male grabs her until she discharges her eggs.
-The male then fertilizes the eggs by discharging fluid with sperm in it on the eggs.
+The male then fertilizes the eggs by discharging fluid with sperm in it onto the eggs.

 The eggs are encased in long spiral tubes of a jelly-like substance.
 They are laid in two separate strings with thousands of eggs in each string.
 The eggs are placed on submerged vegetation in shallow water.
 The tadpoles hatch in 3-12 days and become toads in 50-65 days.
+American toads usually survive only a year or two in the wild.
+Most tadpoles don't even survive long enough to become toads.

 Behavior